 Discussions are collaborative learning experiences.
-Therefore, there will be four discussions throughout this course.
-You will participate in response to the provided topic by submitting a 400-word thread demonstrating course-related and biblical knowledge to each of the instructor's prompts.
-Each thread is supported by at least two citations from current academic journals.
-The week after each thread, you will reply to at least two other classmates’ initial threads.
-Each reply is at least 200 words and has at least one citation from current academic journals.
+Therefore, the student will participate in response to the provided prompt by submitting a 400-word thread demonstrating course-related and biblical knowledge.
+Each thread must be supported by at least two citations from current academic journals.
+The week after each thread, the student will reply to at least two other classmates’ initial threads.
+Each reply must be at least 200 words and have at least one citation from current academic journals.

 Quizzes: Midterm and Final Assessments (2)

 Each quiz will cover the Learn material for the assigned module.
 Each quiz will be open-book/open-notes, contain 75 multiple-choice and true/false questions, and have a 2 hour time limit.